LiquidsShadow/Intensity_Project/README.md

 ### Prerequisites

 This project was developed using [Java 8](https://www.java.com/en/download/) and [JDK version 1.8.0_201](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 These are needed in order to run the Java source files through the Java Virtual Machine meant for your operating system.
 Lastly, you have to make sure that the JDK folder has been added to the system path, especially if you are not using an IDE.
-[UPDATE LINK](https://github.com/LiquidsShadow/Intensity_Project/blob/master/src/src/Main.java) does this for you, but some IDEs may not.
-For more on this, go [UPDATE LINK](https://github.com/LiquidsShadow/Intensity_Project/blob/master/src/src/Main.java).
+[Eclipse](https://www.eclipse.org/downloads/) does this for you, but some IDEs may not.
+I do not know how this is done on OSX, but for windows, this [article](https://stackoverflow.com/questions/1678520/javac-not-working-in-windows-command-prompt) was quite useful.

 ### Installing